AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 - **Known Feats**: Telekinetic & Tavern Brawler (She threw a chair at a gnoll and killed it with a crit)
 - **Topaz Soul Scimitar**: With a gem embedded by the Topaz dragon they fought, this scimitar causes an additional cold damage to an enemy and sucks their strength away.
 (2d8 cold damage and must succeed a DC 15 CON saving throw or have their strength reduced by 1.)
 - **Drow Made Scimitar**: Traded in a couple daggers for this scimitar at [[Faal'Krel]].
 Baby's first scimitar.
 - **Part Time Healer?**: Given to her by the priest [[Adrian]], she was taught the ways of Bahamut and medicinal training.
-She was given a healers kit after her
+She was given a healers kit before the party left the [[Isolated Imprisonment]].
 - **Painting Set**: Given to her by [[Taishi]], she learned to express herself or show the others her dreams by using this set.
 	- **Wizard1**: She is using a sketchbook as her spellcasting focus.
 - **Psychic Abilities**